Skip to main content

 So, she decided to earn her EdD in Educational Leadership from SNHU.
 As she walked across the stage at SNHU's 2023 Spring Commencement, she hoped anyone earning their degree would see her and be inspired to pursue their doctorate.

 Doctoral degrees can take up to 7-years of intense study to complete.
-After completing doctoral degree coursework, you might sit for comprehensive subject matter exams.
+And, according to Talbot, after completing doctoral degree coursework, you could potentially need to sit for comprehensive subject matter exams.
 A dissertation based on your research interests may also be required and reviewed by a committee of graduate school faculty.

 Read more: Is a Doctorate Degree Worth It?